maeldroem/maeldroem-rust-repo-template/WORKFLOW.md

 When naming the tag, follow [the same rules as for commits](#commits): The name/title should be short, but the description should be explicit, explaining what the tag is about, and if it is for a version or milestone, should include the changelog for this version/milestone.

+Don't forget to use `git push --tags` to push your tags.

 ### Versioning scheme